Iggy Azalea's Problems Aren't With Fiancé Nick Young; They're With The Internet

 I was on my way to a photoshoot where i would need to remove it... would you leave a milli in the dressing room? https://t.co/6axUZSfsCD— IGGY AZALEA (@IGGYAZALEA) April 8, 2016

-Perhaps the reason Azalea has been so laid-back about this recent scandal is that she's become used to having to defend herself against those who have a problem with her rapping, her skin color and her decision to have plastic surgery, something she told DeGeneres was a "personal choice" that she won't apologize for.
+Perhaps the reason Azalea has been so laid-back about this recent scandal is that she's become used to having to defend herself against those who have a problem with her rapping, her skin colour and her decision to have plastic surgery, something she told DeGeneres was a "personal choice" that she won't apologise for.

 But, Azalea doesn't think people on the internet are all bad, she just thinks the hate comes from a very specific group.